lvcabral/brs-desktop/docs/how-to-use.md

 # How to Use the Application

 ## Menu Options
-This section will describe the options available on the application menu, please notice that in **macOS** the options will be possibly in different location, as the OS has different standards than **Windows** an **Linux**.
+This section will describe the options available on the application menu, please notice that in **macOS** the options will be possibly in different location, as the OS has different standards than **Windows** and **Linux**.

 <p align="center">
 <img alt="Emulator Web and Desktop" src="images/app-menu.gif?raw=true"/>